adamdsmith/MABMreportr/README.md

 We have only a single function with which to concern ourselves, `MABM_report`.
 The arguments and options available for this function are detailed in its associated help file: `?MABM_report`.

+### Google API key

+NOTE: Google now requires an API key to access their map products.
+To get an API key, see [here](https://bit.ly/2M4AhnG).
+It is effectively free, but it does require having a credit card number on file with Google.
+Future versions of `MABMreportr` will explore open source map options to avoid the API key requirement.
+The API key is passed to the `MABM_report` function via the `key` argument.

 ### Preparing to generate annual reports